Visit Scotland – Historic Cities & Highlands

 It has a rich cultural life and some excellent halal restaurants, serving a wide range of Mediterranean and Middle-Eastern cuisine including Lebanese and Turkish, as well as Indian cuisine.

-Top attractions on a halal-friendly holiday in Glasgow:
+Top attractions in Glasgow

-The Glasgow Museums house Scotland’s biggest collection of Islamic Art, much of it from the Ottoman Empire, from Egypt, Syria and North Africa.
+- Islamic Art - The Glasgow Museums house Scotland’s biggest collection of Islamic Art, much of it from the Ottoman Empire, from Egypt, Syria and North Africa.
 It is split between the Kelvingrove Art Gallery & Museum, the St Mungo Museum of Religious Life and Art, Glasgow Museums Resource Centre and the Burrell Collection.
 Sir William Burrell and his wife gave their huge collection to the city of Glasgow in 1944.
 It is extremely varied including Mughal Indian and Iranian ceramics and carpets, textiles and embroidery from Türkiye and Uzbekistan and pieces from Moorish Spain.

-Glasgow Central Mosque is located on the south bank of the River Clyde.
+- Glasgow Central Mosque - Glasgow Central Mosque is located on the south bank of the River Clyde.
 It was opened in 1984.
 Built in traditional Arabesque style with a dome and minaret, it is constructed in the red sandstone typical of many of Glasgow’s buildings.
 It is built on a 4-acre (16,000 metre square) site including an Islamic Centre and gardens.

-This museum is free to visit and is home to a wealth of fascinating exhibits, including paintings and natural history.
+- Kelvingrove Art Gallery & Museum - This museum is free to visit and is home to a wealth of fascinating exhibits, including paintings and natural history.
 It also has a gallery dedicated to the famous Glaswegian architect, designer and artist, Charles Rennie Mackintosh.

-Interactive and hands-on exhibits to interest and entertain all the family.
+- Glasgow Science Centre - Interactive and hands-on exhibits to interest and entertain all the family.

 Scottish Highlands